Who was Hardeep Singh Nijjar, the Sikh activist whose killing has divided Canada and India?

 More recently, the Hindu nationalist-led government of Prime Minister Narendra Modi has cracked down on both non-Hindu rights movements and dissidents.

-Canadian police said Nijjar was shot as he was leaving the car park of the Sikh temple where he served as president.
+Canadian police said Nijjar was shot as he was leaving the car park of the Sikh temple where he served as president in British Columbia.
 He suffered multiple gunshot wounds and died at the scene.

 After the killing, a lawyer and spokesperson for Sikhs For Justice, Gurpatwant Singh Pannun, said Nijjar had been a target of threats because of his activism.
 His killing was the second in two years of a prominent member of the Sikh community in Canada.